JoshTeperman/cultureamp-surveyor-2/README.md

 ```
 bundle exec rubocop
 ```
-To view the tests and see if anything is failing run `bundle exec rspec` and you should see the full test suite and a summary the results of the tests.
+To view the tests and see if anything is failing run `bundle exec rspec` and you should see the full test suite and a summary of the results of the tests.

 # App Description